Gestational Surrogate Compensation at West Coast Surrogacy

 Become a Surrogate: Apply Today!

 Surrogacy Agency benefit and compensation packages vary greatly.
 WCS is proud to offer one of the highest surrogacy base fees in the country, along with itemized expenses and allowances for individual circumstances.
+Our highest-paying surrogate compensation package is $104,000 for experienced and employed surrogates living in California.

 Understanding how benefit packages are structured is an important factor in selecting your agency.
 Please contact our office to review your specific benefit package.